lhervier/ng-oauth2-auth-code-flow/README.md

 In this case, the endpoint MUST process the authorization code, and send it to the authorization server "/token" endpoint (this is server to server communication) to obtain the access token and the refresh token (and an id token if the server is openid compliant).
 The tokens must then be stored server side (in the session object for example).

-Once done, our endpoint MUST redirect to the url present in the "state" parameter.
-Remember ?
-It contains our initial redirect_url.
+Once done, our endpoint MUST redirect to the url sent initially in the "redirect_url" parameter.

 ### When called with an "error" parameter